 Today I want you to think about what may happen the first 72 hours after disasters or unforeseen emergencies happen where you live.
 Here’s the deal, I want you to picture life in 24-hour increments.

-If possible get together with your neighbors to purchase walkie-talkies and set them on the same channel and test them monthly.
+If you can possibly get together with your neighbors to purchase walkie-talkies and set them on the same channel and test them monthly.
 The old kind we used at Disneyland years ago no longer cut it.

 They may not be useable because they will not go through blocks of houses.
 This is the brand an emergency search and rescue guy recommended to a class I taught a few years ago.
 Walkie Talkies